blomstra/flarum-redis/README.md

-# Redis cache & queues
+# Redis sessions, cache & queues

 This library allows using Redis as cache, session and for the queue.
 You can only enable these services by using a local extender (the `extend.php` in